|

 brought up in Yorkshire and London, worked in Germany and France for seven

-years, and has lived in Scotland since 1981.
+years, and lived in Scotland from 1981 until 2008.

 Tim has a degree in Mathematics and Computing and worked at